The Late Show (1992 TV series): Shitscared

 Shitscared starred Rob Sitch as a stuntman combining Evel Knievel and Ed Wood (in that he was similarly unable to grasp his own sheer incompetence and lack of aptitude in his chosen field) compounded by the 'spanner in the works', Mick Molloy as his half-witted assistant and Tom Gleisner as the interviewer.
 Sitch played the arrogant expert, who loved to pontificate about "the stunt game".
 He would fashion detailed plans for each stunt, with an emphasis on "safety".
 He would boast about his own significance, mumbling and glossing over any questions relating to poorly funded, rundown buildings and stunt apparatus variously referred to as 'Stunt HQ'.
 Mick would always manage to ruin Rob's planning, inevitably resulting in physical injury for Rob, which would get him a slap on the back of his head from Rob (although Mick was always wearing a crash helmet).
-The first two Shitscared sketches were shot at Channel Nine for the unaired pilots of The Late, Late Show (no relation to the American show hosted by Tom Snyder, Craig Kilborn, Craig Ferguson and James Corden).
+The first two Shitscared sketches were shot at Channel Nine for the unaired pilots of The Late, Late Show.